cntzemir/cntzemir/README.md

 ### [Linux Hardening Lab](https://github.com/cntzemir/linux-hardening-lab)
 Defensive Linux hardening lab documenting secure baseline configuration, SSH hardening, firewall policy, verification steps, tradeoffs, and recovery notes on Ubuntu Server.

+## Why this project stands out

+- It goes beyond a simple login/register CRUD flow
+- It demonstrates security reasoning, not only UI implementation
+- It separates authentication and authorization clearly
+- It includes audit visibility into auth events, suspicious patterns, and locked accounts
+- It is documented like a project that was intentionally designed, not just coded quickly

 ## Engineering Habits